 National Translation Month

-Join AWP in recognizing and celebrating September as National Translation Month!
-Translators, often unsung heroes of the literary world, hold our global community together by making literature more accessible and inclusive.
-Translators bridge the pathway between not only languages but communities and cultures.
-AWP applauds the vital role of literary advocate that translators frequently play through their work.
-In honor of National Translation Month, AWP staff has assembled a list of resources to celebrate the crucial role that translators play in our daily lives.
+AWP is recognizing and celebrating National Translation Month throughout the whole month of September!
+Translators, often unsung heroes of the literary world, hold our global community together.
+They bridge the pathway between not only languages, but communities and cultures.
+AWP acknowledges the vital role of literary advocate that translators frequently take on with their work and applauds them for doing so.
+In honor of National Translation Month, our staff has assembled a list of resources to celebrate the necessary role that translators play in our daily lives.

 Rewatch Online Events from AWP

 PEN America’s YouTube mini-series Women in Translation 2023, featuring: Arabic, Russian, Uyghur, Brazilian Portuguese, and Maltese, and Spanish, Tutunakú, Mandarin, German, and Japanese.